SylvainPer/DomoticzMyHomeOpenWebNet/README.md

 All the devices must join the same network as the USB key (controller).
 The Micromodules are added to domoticz automatically after the network scan.
 A general push button allows to switch off all the devices.
+The remote orders are not sent on the network, the learning create a direct link.
+Each device is check every 5 minutes to update its state (see options).

 ## USB key
 * Bticino 3578: https://catalogo.bticino.it/BTI-3578-IT